CriticalXI/XICombinedMaps/README.md

+I no longer play nor am I involved in any way with FFXI.
+These are out of date and will remain that way.
+Someone else should make this if you want updated maps in this format.

 # XICombinedMaps

 This map pack combines several packs together to create a singular pack with all maps on FFXI edited in some form.